watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 ![](../images/lab8-4-u.png)

 The output shows the Facebook server contacted for the ping (star-mini.c10r.facebook.com) and its IP address (31.13.66.35).
 It also shows multiple trials for ping and their round-trip times.
-At the end of the command, it shows stats about all trials and the average round-trip time.
+Once the command is interrupted with `CTRL + C`, it shows stats about all trials and the average round-trip time.

 ### `traceroute`